Infersync vs Asana: keep cross-functional planning, add the engineering decision layer

 | Approachable for non-technical users | Engineering-focused | |

-| Engineering cost + availability | ||
+| Cost + availability of the decision | ||

 | Native time tracking (clock in/out, breaks) | Via integration (Harvest, Everhour) | |